 The Provincial HRD Strategy for the province is intended to support the achievement of the goals in the PGD Plan, and a draft of this has been prepared.
 The Strategy spells out in some detail the necessary steps and actions to be taken, including interventions, as well as facilities to set and monitor specific outcomes.
 Current work indicates the need for in depth research, by district, in order to identify the skills needed in priority economic sectors.
 The information is currently scattered between the various SETA's and is inconsistent between SETA's and across provinces.
-The Strategy identifies the need for a separate study to be undertaken on the matter of critical skills for priority economic sectors, and for a Secretariat that will service the HRD Council which is to be established.
+The Strategy identifies the need for a separate study to be undertaken on the matter of critical skills for priority economic sectors.